This article was originally posted to the pre-magazine Freelance Traveller website no later than 2002, and reprinted in the August 2014 issue.

 [Editor’s note: It’s not too difficult to envision even an “orthodox” Traveller campaign where these or similar items would be known to the Imperial government]

 As psionics can be enhanced by certain drugs (as in stock Traveller or Megatraveller), so it can be suppressed by other drugs.
 Psi-inhibitor drugs are generally used to restrain captured psi users, and prevent them from using their talents.
-In cultures where psionics is available, these drugs will also be available to military, intelligence, police, and medical personnel; they will also be used by the underworld and found on the street - anywhere someone might need to nullify a psi-user.
-All psi-inhibitor drugs have an additional side effect of being depressants.
+In cultures where psionics is available, these drugs will also be available to military, intelligence, police, and medical personnel; they will also be used by the underworld and found on the street—anywhere someone might need to nullify a psi-user.
+All psi-inhibitor drugs have an additional depressant side effect.

-- A basic psi-inhibitor drug; available at TL8, merasha acts as an antidote to Booster.
-If no Booster has been taken, decrease Psionic strength points by -3 if at full strength, -2 is at reduced strength.
+A basic psi-inhibitor drug; available at TL8, merasha acts as an antidote to Booster.
+If no Booster has been taken, decrease Psionic strength points by -3 if at full strength, -2 if at reduced strength.
 Further doses have no effect, and a dose wears off after 1 hour.
 Cr500/dose.

-- A stronger mix of merasha, available at TL10; acts as an antidote to Double.
-If Booster has been taken, acts as basic merasha; if no psi drug has been taken, decrease Psionic strength points by -6 if at full strength, -4 if at reduced strength.
+A stronger mix of merasha, available at TL10; acts as an antidote to Double.
+If Booster has been taken, reduces Psionic strength points as basic merasha; if no psi drug has been taken, decrease Psionic strength points by -6 if at full strength, -4 if at reduced strength.
 Further doses have no effect, and a dose wears off after 1 hour.
 Cr2,000/dose.

-- A still-stronger psi-inhibitor, available at TL12; acts as an antidote to Special.
-If Booster has been taken, acts as merasha-double; if Double has been taken , acts as basic merasha; if no psi drug has been taken, decrease psionic strength points to zero at the rate of one/hour.
+A still-stronger psi-inhibitor, available at TL12; acts as an antidote to Special.
+If Booster has been taken, reduces Psionic strength points as merasha-double; if Double has been taken, reduces Psionic strength points as basic merasha; if no psi drug has been taken, decrease psionic strength points to zero at the rate of one/hour.
 The dose lasts another six hours, after which psi points recover normally.
 Merasha-special has the same risks of overdose and synergy as does Special; in addition, functions as a moderately-strong depressant.
 Cr5,000/dose.

 Some rare forms of natural crystals can resonate from psionic energy; so far, these “psychic silicon chips” have been impossible to duplicate artificially.